-Retirement Age 2% at 57 2.5% at 57 2.7% at 57
+Retirement Age 2% at age 57 2.5% at age 57 2.7% at age 57

 50 1.426% 2.000% 2.000%

 51 1.508% 2.071% 2.100%

 52 1.590% 2.143% 2.200%

 53 1.672% 2.214% 2.300%

 54 1.754% 2.286% 2.400%

 55 1.836% 2.357% 2.500%

 56 1.918% 2.429% 2.600%

 57 & Up 2.000% 2.500% 2.700%

 - The years of service is the amount credited by CalPERS to a member while he or she is employed in this group (or for other periods that are recognized under the employer's contract with CalPERS).
 For a member who has earned service with multiple CalPERS employers, the benefit from each employer is calculated separately according to each employer's contract, and then added together for the total allowance.
 An agency may contract for an optional benefit where any unused sick leave accumulated at the time of retirement will be converted to credited service at a rate of 0.004 years of service for each day of sick leave. - The final compensation is the monthly average of the member's highest 36 or 12 consecutive months' full-time equivalent monthly pay (no matter which CalPERS employer paid this compensation).
 The standard benefit is 36 months.
 Employers had the option of providing a final compensation equal to the highest 12 consecutive months for classic plans only.
-Final compensation must be defined by the highest 36 consecutive months' pay under the 1.5% at 65 formula.
-PEPRA members have a cap on the annual salary that can be used to calculate final compensation for all new members based on the Social Security contribution and benefit base.
-For employees that participate in Social Security this cap is \$134,974 for 2022 and for those employees that do not participate in Social Security the cap for 2022 is \$161,969.
-Adjustments to the caps are permitted annually based on changes to the CPI for all urban consumers. - PEPRA benefit formulas have no Social Security offsets and Social Security coverage is optional.
-For Classic benefit formulas, employees must be covered by Social Security with the 1.5% at 65 formula.
+Final compensation must be defined by the highest 36 consecutive months' pay under the 1.5% at age 65 formula.
+PEPRA members have a limit on the annual compensation that can be used to calculate final compensation.
+The limits are adjusted annually based on changes to the CPI for all urban consumers. - PEPRA benefit formulas have no Social Security offsets and Social Security coverage is optional.
+For Classic benefit formulas, employees must be covered by Social Security with the 1.5% at age 65 formula.
 Social Security is optional for all other Classic benefit formulas.
 For employees covered by Social Security, the modified formula is the standard benefit.
 Under this type of formula, the final compensation is offset by \$133.33 (or by one third if the final compensation is less than \$400).
 Employers may contract for the full benefit with Social Security that will eliminate the offset applicable to the final compensation.
 For employees not covered by Social Security, the full benefit is paid with no offsets.
-Auxiliary organizations of the CSUC system may elect reduced contribution rates, in which case the offset is \$317 if members are not covered by Social Security or \$513 if members are covered by Social Security.

-- The Miscellaneous and PEPRA Safety service retirement benefit is not capped.
+Auxiliary organizations of the CSUC system may elect reduced contribution rates, in which case the offset is \$317 if members are not covered by Social Security or \$513 if members are covered by Social Security. - The Miscellaneous and PEPRA Safety service retirement benefit is not capped.
 The Classic Safety service retirement benefit is capped at 90% of final compensation.